JajoKS/ISI_AMW_KS/sql-exercises/README.md

 What happens if you try to insert too many or too few values into notes?
 What happens if you insert a number instead of a string into the note field?

 Screenshot:

+13. exercise-13
+What happens if you try to delete rows that don't exist (e.g., all entries in work that refer to juna)?

+Screenshot:

+14. exercise-14
+Saving and restoring data as text:

+Re-create the notes table in an in-memory database and then use SQLite's .output and .dump commands to save the database to a file called notes.sql.
+Inspect the contents of this file: how has your data been stored?

+Start a fresh SQLite session and load notes.sql using the .read command.
+Inspect the database using .schema and select *: is everything as you expected?

+Saving and restoring data in binary format:

+Re-create the notes table in an in-memory database once again and use SQLite's .backup command to save it to a file called notes.db.
+Inspect this file using od -c notes.db or a text editor that can handle binary data: how has your data been stored?

+Start a fresh SQLite session and load notes.db using the .restore command.
+Inspect the database using .schema and select *: is everything as you expected?

+Screenshot:

+15. exercise-15

+Find the least time each person spent on any job.
+Your output should show that mik and po each spent 0.5 hours on some job.
+Can you find a way to show the name of the job as well using the SQL you have seen so far?

+Screenshot: